-I’m going to take a pause from the main focus of the Sales Hiring Epidemic series written primarily for business owners and hiring managers.
 I’d like to address this blog to those job seekers looking for their next sales challenge.
 (For the rest of you who hire sales people, watch for these mistakes and proceed with caution.)

 You’ve applied to many places and you’ve finally been accepted for that job interview you’ve been waiting for.
 Be aware of these 5 interview mistakes made far too often by sales candidates.